Where

 Registration

-Each accepted workshop paper requires a full SMARTCOMP registration (registration for workshops only is not available), at the following link Full SMARTCOMP registration
+Each accepted workshop paper requires a full SMARTCOMP registration (registration for workshops only is not available)

 Program